-Make friends with your butcher, because they could save you a bunch of money.
+Make friends with your butcher, because they can save you a bunch of money.

-The tender meat is usually more expensive, but you can usually ask your butcher to run tougher meat — like chuck roast, shoulder roast and rump roast — through the tenderizer and still get it at the lower price.
+The tender meat is usually more expensive.
+But, we have a hack for that.
+You can typically ask your butcher to run tougher meat (like chuck roast, shoulder roast, and rump roast) through the tenderizer and still get it at the lower price.

 10. Cut down the amount of meat you eat.